build-on-aws/content/tutorials/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 If you'd like, feel free to run other Kafka commands to get a better understanding of your MSK cluster.

-### Step 7: Start a Container Application to Generate Clickstream Data
+### Step 7: Start Container Application to Generate Clickstream Data

 After we have successfully created the MSK cluster, the next step is to set up the producer that will write data to the topic `clickstream` that we have created in the previous step.
 For that we'll deploy a serverless Amazon ECS Fargate container that runs an application, generating sample clickstream data to MSK Serverless cluster.

-1. Navigate to the [Amazon ECS console](https://console.aws.amazon.com/ecs/v2/).
+1. Navigate to the [Amazon ECS console](https://console.aws.amazon.com/ecs/v2/?sc_channel=el&sc_campaign=devopswave&sc_content=building-real-time-streaming-analytics-application-on-apache-kafka&sc_geo=mult&sc_country=mult&sc_outcome=acq).
 On the left side menu click on `Task Definitions` to view all available Task definitions.
 Select the checkbox of the available Task definition and `Click Run` task option from the Deploy menu.

 !['Run task' option within the Task definitions in the ECS console](images/ecs_task_definition.png)

 2. On the Run Task page, select the existing cluster (`msk-serverless-[...]-cluster`) and leave the default settings.

 !['Run Task' page view within the ECS console](images/ecs_create.png)